 More information about borders, hotspots and travel can be found on the Queensland Border Declaration Pass website.

 If there is community transmission in Queensland, measures in impacted parts of the State may include:

-- gatherings reduced to 10 in homes and public spaces
+- Reducing gathering limits in homes and public spaces

 Don't get scammed!

 Look out for scammers, fake messages, dodgy links and requests for personal information.

 The 'New NORMAL'

 From 1am AEST 21 December there are changes to restrictions and requirements for travel from declared hotspots and from New South Wales.

 What the Roadmap means for Queensland’s businesses

 Restrictions are in place for businesses and undertakings in Queensland.